Who is this course suitable for?

 Access to Internet using a laptop / pc / tablet using up to date Windows, Android or Apple operating systems.

-You must have 3 years frontline experience
+You must have 3 years of frontline experience

 To become a security trainer you must also complete the Level 3 Delivering Physical Intervention.